This is the web site of the Parish Council of Braybrooke, a small village and rural parish in the Kettering district of

 The reports from the village organisations, that were presented at the meeting, may now be read on this website.
 Click here

-The next full meeting of the Parish Council will take place on 20 November 2018 at 7.30pm.
+The next full meeting of the Parish Council will take place on 15 January 2019 at 7.30pm.
+If necessary, a Planning Meeting will be held on 18 December 2018.

 Reporting suspicious or criminal behaviour